vigneshgautam/vigneshgautam/README.md

 - 👋 Hi, I’m @vigneshgautam
-- 👀 I’m interested in ai, blockchain, web3.0
+- 👀 I’m interested in ai, blockchain, web3.0 and payments.
 - 🌱 I’m currently using openai and working on Google Maps Platform.
 - 💞️ I’m looking to collaborate on Google Maps Platform.
 - 📫 How to reach me linkedin https://www.linkedin.com/in/vigneshgautam/